Online Seminar Series: October 2026 – June 2027

 Participation

 Rather than serving a variable audience, this intergenerational seminar is aimed at a fixed group of selected active participants from around the world.
-Applications are open until 19 September 2025.
+Applications are open from 24 August to 08 September 2026.

 Requirements for participants